Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Evaluation

-3) \textbf{1:1 correspondence is best.} The connection between operator and avatar needs to be as close to identity as possible.
+The connection between operator and avatar needs to be as close to identity as possible.
 Avoiding any scaling, offsetting or 3D processing helps operators to quickly immerse into the system.
 In particular, correct hand-eye transformations let operators identify the avatar's hands as their own.